mediaprophet/simpleledger.github.io/docs/guides/how-to-use-explorer.md

 **Valid Txns Since Genesis** - Total number of valid transactions since genesis for a token.
 **Valid Token UTXOs** - Total number of valid UTXOs (or outputs containing the token) since genesis for a token.
 **Valid Token addresses** - Total number of valid addresses holding the token.
-**Satoshis Locked Up** - Total number of BCH satoshis that are locked up within tokens.
+**Satoshis Locked Up** - Total number of XEC satoshis that are locked up within tokens.
 Each token requires a small amount of satoshis in order to exist.
 **Tokens Minted** - Total number tokens that have been minted, or created.
 **Tokens Burned** - Total number of tokens that have been burned.
 **Circulating Supply** - Total current circulating supply = Token Minted - Tokens Burned.